ravenDS/singstar-toolbox/README.md

 # SingStar Toolbox
 A Custom Disc Creator for SingStar.
-Create custom SingStar discs with your own songs, **now with PS3 support!**
+Create custom SingStar discs with your own songs, **now with PS3 + FTP support!**

-Fixes all bugs and inconsistencies from [SingStar Creator v3](https://github.com/weathondev/SingstarCreatorTutorial), uses **homemade converters and modules** instead of **stolen PS2 SDK** like SCv3 does.
+<br />Also includes tools for various formats used by SingStar games (**PAK, PKD, IPU, MIB, IAV,** etc..)

 **Tutorials/Guide:** [Check out the Wiki](https://github.com/RavenDS/singstar-toolbox/wiki)